About Me

 Hi,

-I am a Senior Researcher at the Robert K. Merton Center for Science Studies at Humboldt University Berlin, working on a collaborative project on "Predatory publishing practices” with Prof. M. Reinhart and an international and interdisciplinary team.
+I am a Senior Researcher at the Robert K. Merton Center for Science Studies at Humboldt-Universität zu Berlin, working in an international collaborative project on "Predatory publishing practices”, funded by the Volkswagen Foundation.

 Academic Background

-After finishing my B.A., I got the opportunity to work as a research assistant at the Hamburg Institute for Social Research.
-There, I gained profound experience researching in a large interdisciplinary team and video and situational analysis via assisting Prof. S. Malthaner in a project on escalation dynamics during the G20 protests in Hamburg in 2017.
+After finishing my B.A., I got the opportunity to work as a research assistant at the Hamburg Institute for Social Research and gained experience in video and situational analysis by assisting S. Malthaner in a project on escalation dynamics during the G20 protests in Hamburg in 2017.

 Afterwards, I enrolled in the M.A.
 "Social Sciences" programme at Humboldt University Berlin, where I focussed on the sociology of borders and migration and (postcolonial) urban sociology.
-Additionally, I gained research experience by working as a student assistant for Prof. S. Mau.
-During another exchange semester at King's College London (Fall 2019), I further enrolled in Global and area studies courses in which I encountered works from post- and decolonial perspectives that inspired my PhD project.
-The dissertation furthermore builds on my work in the sociology of science in the context of my M.A.
-Thesis at the Chair for Science Studies at HU Berlin, in which I analysed the emergence of the German Sociology of Violence as a group.
+Additionally, I gained research experience by working as a student assistant for S. Mau.
+During another exchange semester at King's College London (Fall 2019), I further enrolled in Global and area studies courses in which I encountered works from post- and decolonial perspectives.
+I completed my Master's with a Thesis at the Chair for Science Studies at HU Berlin, analysing the emergence of the German Sociology of Violence as a group.

 Share